 The thing to note is that both home styles are different but they must adhere to the same local building codes.
 That is to say, they will have to maintain the same high quality and standard in the roofing system, HVAC system, plumbing, and electrical systems.

-Did you know a factory-built house made before June 1976 is a mobile home?
+Did you know a factory-built house made before June 1976 is considered a mobile home?
 And, if it’s made after that date it’s a manufactured home?
-Stick-built homes are more intricate than either of them.
-Unlike a modular home, a manufactured home is usually placed on concrete blocks rather than a standard foundation or basement.

 Read more: How to build the cheapest house?